 What are the Benefits of Hot Tub Hydrotherapy?

-People for centuries have recognized hydrotherapy an alternative therapy recognized for temporary pain relief of ailments such as osteoarthritis, rheumatoid arthritis, muscle and joint pain, fibromyalgia, and aches and discomfort following exercise.
+People for centuries have recognized hydrotherapy as an alternative therapy recognized for temporary pain relief of ailments such as osteoarthritis, rheumatoid arthritis, muscle, and joint pain, fibromyalgia, and aches and discomfort following exercise.

 Studies show the benefits of spa therapy result from a combination of chemical, mechanical, and thermal factors at work.
 But remember, while hot tubs are recommended for many pain sufferers, you should always consult your physician for health advice.

 When you soak in your hot tub, buoyancy decreases stress on your muscles and joints.
 This allows for a period of recovery.